chyld/go-lang-cheat-sheet/go-lang-cheat.sheet.md

 #### Control Structures
 ```
-if, switch, for # all have local memory initializers
+if, switch, for # all have local memory initializers, no parens
 ```

 #### Memory Allocation